Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 - *Template engine*
    Use this drop-down list to select the engine with which *Actindo* shall process the message.
 For EDIFACT messages, the **XmlExportTemplateEngine** is used.

-- Default connection
+- *Default connection*
-  Enter the connection that you have created for the receiver of the message
+  Edit the connection that you have created for the receiver of the message, see [Create connection](../Integration/01_ManageConnections.md#create-connection).

-- Access key
+- *Access key*
    ???

 - [CANCEL]